 What Causes Acid Reflux?

-One of the biggest changes in how medical science views illness and disease is an increased emphasis on the damaging effects of chronic inflammation.
-In fact, it appears that this inflammation may be a primary factor in chronic heartburn and acid reflux, impairing digestion and leading to a damaging feedback loop between inflammation and high stomach acid levels.
+One of the most significant changes in how medical science views illness and disease is an increased emphasis on the damaging effects of chronic inflammation.
+In fact, it appears that this inflammation may be a primary factor in chronic heartburn and acid reflux, impairing digestion, and leading to a damaging feedback loop between inflammation and high stomach acid levels.

 The History of Heartburn Medications

-The first modern medical treatment for heartburn was the calcium pill, the primary form of treatment in the first 2/3rds of the 20th century.
-The first sophisticated prescriptions for heartburn were first generation acid blockers, the two most recognizable being Zantac and Pepcid.
+The first modern medical treatment for heartburn was the calcium pill, the primary form of medicine in the first 2/3rds of the 20th century.
+The first sophisticated prescriptions for heartburn were first-generation acid blockers, the two most recognizable being Zantac and Pepcid.